chenxiaolong/BCR/README.md

     This permission is used to record from the `VOICE_CALL` audio stream.
 This stream, along with some others, like `VOICE_DOWNLINK` and `VOICE_UPLINK`, cannot be accessed without this system permission.

 With these two permissions, BCR can reliably detect phone calls and record from the call's audio stream.
-The recording process pulls PCM s16le raw audio at the device's native sample rate and uses Android's built-in encoders to produce the compressed output file.
+The recording process pulls PCM s16le raw audio and uses Android's built-in encoders to produce the compressed output file.

 ### Verifying digital signatures